nikhilshagri/nikhilshagri.github.io/_pages/links.md

 **Intro to HDXs:**  Ryan O'Donnell's [video](https://youtu.be/DYmM3xJOS-g) gives a nice introduction to High Dimensional Expanders.

 **On the Nature of Mathematical Proofs:** Andrew Granville in this [paper](https://mxphi.com/wp-content/uploads/2023/07/Granville.pdf) goes in to what is accepted to be the definition of a mathematical proof and how it has evolved over the centuries.

+**Michel Talagrand's (short) Autobiography:** This [biography](https://michel.talagrand.net/BioAbel.pdf) (just over 20 pages) contains lots of entertaining anecdotes and also a few bits of useful advice for research in math.